 In early 2020, I was talking with a friend who played golf regularly, and he showed me an app he was using to track his stats.
 It may come as a surprise to you, but up until this point, I had never tracked any of my golf stats.

-I was intrigued, so I created a simple spreadsheet where I could track things like score, FIR, GIR, putts per round, penalty strokes, etc.
+I was intrigued, so I created a simple spreadsheet where I could track things like score, fairways in regulation (FIR), greens in regulation (GIR), putts per round, penalty strokes, etc.